 Information obtained from the historical records review shows that the Property initially consisted of multiple parcels, and that the northern and eastern areas were used for gasoline and service station purposes from the mid-1920s through the 1950s.
-Uses identified for the subject site include: (1) historical gas station and automobile service/repair operations on the northern and eastern portions of the property from the 1920s through 1950s; (2) historical battery shop, auto repair shop, and paint/linoleum store on the eastern portion of the property from the 1920s through 1950s; and (3) a historical UST depicted at the east adjacent property in the 1924 Sanborn Map; historical UST depicted at the east adjacent property in the 1924 Sanborn Map.
-In 1972, the multiple parcels were combined, and the seven-story 145,000 square foot building currently on the Property was constructed.
+Uses identified for the subject site include: (1) historical gas station and automobile service/repair operations on the northern and eastern portions of the property from the 1920s through 1950s; (2) historical battery shop, auto repair shop, and paint/linoleum store on the eastern portion of the property from the 1920s through 1950s; and (3) a historical UST depicted at the east adjacent property in the 1924 Sanborn Map; historical UST depicted at the seven-story 145,000 square foot building currently on the Property was constructed.
 The Property has been vacant for over a decade and is currently tax reverted property owned by Oakland County.